n8n-io/n8n-docs/docs/1-0-preview.md

 ### Main mode as default

-Starting from v1.0, n8n will operate in `main` mode as the default option, and `own` mode will eventually be phased out.
-For detailed insights on `own` and `main` mode, please refer to the section on [Executing all workflows in the same process](/hosting/environment-variables/configuration-methods/#execute-all-workflows-in-the-same-process).
-If scalability is a requirement, it is recommended to utilize the [Queue mode](/hosting/scaling/queue-mode/).
+From v1.0, n8n will operate in `main` mode as the default option, and `own` mode will eventually be phased out.
+For detailed insights on `own` and `main` mode, refer to the section on [Executing all workflows in the same process](/hosting/environment-variables/configuration-methods/#execute-all-workflows-in-the-same-process).
+If scalability is a requirement, n8n recommends using [Queue mode](/hosting/scaling/queue-mode/).

 [PR #6196](https://github.com/n8n-io/n8n/pull/6196){:target=_blank .external-link}